 Ida Freund ‘reigned supreme in the chemistry laboratory’ of Newnham College, University of Cambridge, providing inspiration to an incoming generation of female chemistry students.
-She was the first woman to become a university chemistry lecturer in the UK and described as ‘the presiding genius’.
+She was the first woman to become a university chemistry lecturer in the UK and was described as ‘the presiding genius’.

 An active feminist and supporter of women's suffrage, Ida played a leading role in the fight for women’s admission to the Chemical Society with Ida Smedley and Martha Whiteley.
-Sadly, Freund did not live to see the success; women were admitted to the Society in 1920, six years after her death.
+Sadly, Freund did not live to see the success; women were admitted to the Chemical Society in 1920, six years after her death.

 Austrian born, Freund studied in Vienna before moving to England in 1881 where her uncle, violinist Ludwig Straus, enrolled her at the University of Cambridge.
 She attained First Class honours which was a real achievement in a second language and given the difficulty women faced in getting advanced instruction in practical chemistry.

 After a one year lectureship at the Cambridge Training College, she became a demonstrator at Newnham College.
 In 1890 she was promoted to lecturer in chemistry, a position she held until 1913.

 Soon after, Freund was forced to leave Cambridge for London to care for her uncle and undergo surgery on her leg, most of which she had lost in a cycling accident as a girl.
 She returned to Cambridge in 1893 in a wheelchair.
 This did not affect her mobility at the university and she remained a fervent traveller, exploring England, Scotland, Austria, Switzerland, Germany and Italy.

 Tough but beloved by her students, Freund was a revolutionary teacher.
 One student described her as: